VincentJzzz/publication-search/README.md

     - `/components`: Contains all the Vue components used in the application.
     - `/types` Contains file define the data type.

-# Environment Requirements
+# Environment Requirements and dependencies:
 - Python 3.8 or above
 - Node.js 14 or above
-# Dependencies:
+## Packege use:
-Python:
+  - Python:

     `flask`, `flask-cors`

-Vue:
+  - Vue:

     `vue`, `vite`, `axios`, `ant-design-vue`

 ## Install:
-python:
+- python:

   Open terminal, insert command: `pip install flask flask-cors` and execute it

-vue:
+- vue:

   In `Frontend` directory, open terminal, insert command: `npm install` and execute it.

   This will install all required dependecies.

-# How to use:
+# How to Use:
-1. Prepare server end, open terminal at `Backend` directory, execute `python3 app.py`, do not close the terminal, let server run.
+1. Prepare the server side: Open a terminal in the `Backend` directory and execute `python3 app.py`.
+Keep the terminal open.
-2. Open frontend applcation, open another terminal at `Frontend` directory, execute `npm run dev`.
+2. Open the frontend application: Open another terminal in the `Frontend` directory and execute `npm run dev`.
-3. An URL will display on frontend terminal, follow by `Local:` copy it.
+3. A URL will be displayed in the frontend terminal, prefixed by `Local:`.
+Copy this URL.
-4. Open a browser, paste the URL, then it will shows the web page.
+4. Open a browser and paste the URL to view the web page.
-5. To terminate program, at frontend terminal insert `q` and execute it, then at backend terminal click `ctrl` + `c` to terminate program.
+5. To terminate the program, type `q` in the frontend terminal and execute it, then press `Ctrl` + `C` in the backend terminal to stop the server.

+## Caution:
-Caution: Make sure your `localhost:5000` port is avaliable.
+Ensure that your `localhost:5000` port is available.

-# Test:
+## Test:
 The program has been thoroughly tested.